2034-03-11 1542EST The Ultimate Tornado

 The g forces at the gravity spike are absurdly high - far outside the realm of intuition.
 The spike effectively creates a hard vacuum atop a fissure a few hundred metres deep.
 At the bottom of the fissure is a layer of molten rock made up of what was the crust.

 The spike appears to be moving westward at 1180km/h due to the Earth rotating under the spike.

 The atmosphere is hitting the spike fast enough that there is no particular wind on this edge.
 This atmosphere is pulled to the bottom in less than a millisecond.

 Forced downward many Km, but not significantly compressed.
 This would cause an upward flow in the surrounding fluid, but the volume and pressure change would be relatively small.

 Explosive decompression, but much of it gets caught in the spike.
-A wind followed the spike.
-Close by the air pressure dropped dropped drastically and are speeds increased to 400km/h.
+A wind follows the spike, driven by the air pressure dropping drastically.
+Near the edge, wind speeds reach 400km/h.
 The inrushing air forms vorticies and tornados.

 Rapid decompression and cooling, but mostly upwelling from pressure in the mantle.

 The upward flow makes the magma flow much faster than normal (60km/h), erupting up at around 100km/h (28m/s).